-Methods: In this report prevalence is calculated at 1/1/2014.
+Methods: In this report prevalence is calculated at 1/1/2016.
 Limited-duration prevalence is calculated using the counting method implemented in the SEERStat software.
 This method calculates the number or proportion of people alive at the prevalence date who had a diagnosis of the disease within the past x years (e.g., x = 5, 10, 20, or the full history of the registry).
-Because SEER has available information for the various racial/ethnic groups for different numbers of years, different years and registries were used to estimate limited-duration prevalence.
-Prevalence estimates for all races combined, for whites, and for blacks use cases from 1975 through 2013 from the SEER 9 registries; prevalence estimates for Asian Pacific Islanders and Hispanics use cases diagnosed from 1990 through 2013 from the SEER 11 areas and rural Georgia.
+With the release of the 1975-2016 Cancer Statistics Review, the calculation of all complete and limited-duration prevalence estimates were modified to use data from the SEER 13 areas not including the Alaska Natives Registry using cases diagnosed from 1992 through 2015.

 The limited-duration prevalence method includes a correction for people lost to follow-up.
 For each individual lost to follow-up, a probability of being alive at the prevalence date is estimated from an appropriate survival function stratified by age at diagnosis (0-59, 60-69, 70+), sex, cancer site, year of diagnosis, and race, conditional on being alive at the time of loss to follow-up.
 Year of diagnosis is stratified into 5-year groups from the prevalence date, with the least recent interval being of varying length (4-8 years), depending on the length of years used to calculate prevalence.
 Race is stratified into white, black, other (American Indian/Alaska Native, Asian/Pacific Islander), and unknown/other-unspecified.
-When we use the SEER 11 registries, the same stratification as before is used, with American Indian/Alaska Native separated from Asian/Pacific Islander.
+When we use the SEER 13 registries, the same stratification as before is used, with American Indian/Alaska Native separated from Asian/Pacific Islander.
 Prevalence calculations for Hispanics use race stratified into: white, non-white, and unknown.